Jeffrey S. Vetter

 https://images.tandf.co.uk/common/jackets/crclarge/978146656/9781466568341.jpg https://images.tandf.co.uk/common/jackets/crclarge/978036737/9780367377755.jpg https://images.tandf.co.uk/common/jackets/crclarge/978113848/9781138487079.jpg

 Jeffrey S. Vetter, Ph.D., is a Corporate Fellow at Oak Ridge National Laboratory (ORNL).
-At ORNL, he is currently the Section Head for Advanced Computer Systems Research and the founding director of the Experimental Computing Laboratory (ExCL).
+At ORNL, he is currently the Head for the Advanced Computing Systems Research Section that has six groups with over 50 staff members working on topics including computer architectures, programming systems, software engineering, distributed computing, and microelectronics.
+To promote research in emerging computing technologies, in 2005, Vetter founded the Experimental Computing Laboratory (ExCL) and it annually serves about 100 scientists.
 Previously, Vetter was the founding group leader of the Future Technologies Group in the Computer Science and Mathematics Division from 2003 until 2020.
 From 2016 until 2020, Vetter held a joint appointment at the Electrical Engineering and Computer Science Department of the University of Tennessee-Knoxville.
 From 2005 through 2015, Vetter was a Joint Faculty Professor at Georgia Institute of Technology.
-At GT, from 2009 to 2015, Vetter was the Principal Investigator of the NSF Track 2D Experimental Computing XSEDE Facility, named Keeneland, for large scale heterogeneous computing using graphics processors, and the Director of the NVIDIA CUDA Center of Excellence.
+At GT, from 2009 to 2015, Vetter was the Principal Investigator of the NSF Track 2D Experimental Computing XSEDE Facility, named Keeneland, for large scale heterogeneous computing using graphics processors, and the Director of the NVIDIA Center of Excellence.

 Vetter earned his Ph.D. in Computer Science from the Georgia Institute of Technology.
 He joined ORNL in 2003, after stints as a computer scientist and project leader at Lawrence Livermore National Laboratory, and postdoctoral researcher at the University of Illinois at Urbana-Champaign.
 The coherent thread through his research is developing rich architectures and software systems that solve important, real-world high-performance computing problems.
 Recently, his team has been investigating the effectiveness of radically diverse architectures, including deep memory hierarchies with non-volatile memory, and heterogeneous processors such as GPUs, SoCs, and field-programmable gate arrays (FPGAs), for important HPC and streaming applications.
 In fact, he helped to coin the term Extreme Heterogeneity.